-Courses offered in all Drew programs are listed in the course catalog and you register for them as you would any other course on-campus.
+- Courses offered in all Drew programs are listed in the course catalog and students register for them as they would any other course on-campus.

-As a participant in a longTREC partner program, you are expected to enroll in a minimum of 15 and a maximum of 20 credits per semester.
+As a participant in a longTREC partner program, you are expected to be enrolled in a minimum of 15 and a maximum of 20 credits per semester.

 You will receive credit for courses in which you earn a grade of C- or better.
 Course titles, credits and grades appear on your transcript, but grades do not count towards your Drew GPA.
 Participation in partner programs is limited to a total of two semesters.